NEW: The Rim Fire, which has burned nearly 200,000 acres, is 32% contained

-An evacuation advisory was lifted Thursday for residents in Tuolumne City, a picturesque community in northern California threatened by an historic wildfire, as firefighters worked to get a grip on the blaze.
+As firefighters worked to get a grip on one of the largest wildfires in California’s history, an evacuation advisory was lifted Thursday for residents in Tuolumne City, a picturesque community threatened by the blaze.

 While the Yosemite Conservancy says the Rim Fire has consumed tens of thousands of acres inside Yosemite National Park, it has so far had little or no direct impact on Yosemite Valley, a popular spot for tourists and home to many of the park’s iconic attractions, including the El Capitan rock formation.

 Firefighters hope to keep it that way.
-Nearly 5,000 people have been assigned to the blaze.
+Nearly 5,000 people have been assigned to tackling the blaze.

 “This is going to be a tough fire,” said Tom Tidwell, chief of the U.S. Forest Service.
 “It’s going to continue for a few more weeks.”

 ‘It looked like a thunderhead cloud, but it was smoke’

 The blaze has created challenges not only for utility providers, but also for local firefighters, who fill in for state and federal fire teams.